OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ![large scale instance](images/large-instance-diagram.png)

 :::hint
 The configuration above is a baseline.
 We recommend monitoring your resources as you add projects, users and do more deployments.
-As you add users and projects Octopus UI could end up processing large amounts of data to show to your users.
+As you add users and projects, Octopus UI could end up processing large amounts of data to show to your users.
 Experiment with more increasing compute resources for the SQL Server and the UI nodes.
-If you run into any performance concerns please email support@octopus.com.
+If you run into any performance concerns, please email support@octopus.com.
 :::

 This configuration will provide 80 concurrent deployments, with the capacity to quickly increase to 120.
 We recommend keeping the task cap at 20 to allow Octopus to split the load across all the nodes more evenly.
 The two UI-only nodes will allow users to interact with Octopus Deploy without consuming compute resources needed to orchestrate deployments.